Skip to main content

 Informal evidence includes, but is not limited to:

-• Logs of correspondence between the Merchant & Cardholder
+• Logs of correspondence between the Merchant & cardholder

 • Screenshots of the Merchant’s website and/or published Terms of Service